mattdesl/tendril-webtoy-blog-post/README.md

 // 2.
 Spring toward target
 const delta = target - position;
 velocity += delta * spring;

-velocity *= friction;
+// Dampen with constant "air friction" velocity *= friction;

-position += velocity;
+// Integrate the new vertex position position += velocity;
 ```

-I've included an interactive demo of this vertex springing, which shows how the quadratic curve can bounce and bend in response to mouse movemens.
-Try the demo below, or see the full code [here](https://codesandbox.io/s/2wv0vp0kor?hidenavigation=1&module=%2Fsrc%2Fdraw.js).
+I've included an interactive demo of this vertex springing, which shows how the quadratic curve can bounce and bend in response to mouse movements.
+Try the demo below, or browse the full code [here](https://codesandbox.io/s/2wv0vp0kor?hidenavigation=1&module=%2Fsrc%2Fdraw.js).

-<iframe src="https://codesandbox.io/embed/2wv0vp0kor?hidenavigation=1&module=%2Fsrc%2Fdraw.js&view=preview" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/2wv0vp0kor?hidenavigation=1&module=%2Fsrc%2Fdraw.js&view=preview" scrolling="no" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 <p></p>

-One shortcoming of this approach is that it will not detect interactions with the curve itself; it will only detect interactions near the vertices in the curve.
-To produce more accurate sound interactions, I used a point-line intersection test on the smaller leaves (for the line segment between the stat and end vertices).
+Initially I used a *point within radius* test to determine mouse collisions.
+This is not perfect (there are "dead spots" on the leaf that do not trigger interactions).
+To produce more accurate sound effects when brushing the leaves, I used a *point to line segment distance* test on the smaller leaves.

 ## Rendering

 Although Canvas2D is great for quick prototypes, it isn't powerful enough to achieve things like per-pixel shading effects on a 2D geometry.

-Using ThreeJS and an orthographic camera, it wasn't too difficult to port all of the canvas code into WebGL.
+Thanks to ThreeJS and its `OrthographicCamera`, it wasn't too difficult to port all of the canvas code into WebGL.
 To render the plants, each stem is made of a single (re-used) `PlaneGeometry` with a custom vertex shader.
 The vertex shader positions the plane segments to fit along the curve (or line) defined by the stem or leaf.

 You can read more about this technique in a past Observable notebook I wrote, ["2D Quadratic Curves on the GPU"](https://beta.observablehq.com/@mattdesl/2d-quadratic-curves-on-the-gpu).
-Using this technique on the plant geometry, you end up with a scene like this:
+Using a similar shader for the curves and line segments in each plant, you end up with a scene like this:

 ![scene](https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/render1.png?token=ABUdgznNb71aaIdv2HXRkPoBhqyZyiIqks5auSSnwA%3D%3D)

-The vertex shader includes various parametric functions to sample varying line thickness along the *t* arc length.
+The vertex shader also includes some parametric functions to sample a varying line thickness along the *t* arc length.
+For example: `thickness = sin(t * PI)` to taper the start and end of the curve.
 This ends up changing the silhouette of the geometry to more closely resemble tapered leaves.

 ![scene](https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/render2.png?token=ABUdgx39rzw08RRDVthDTDfVpPDpcZRPks5auSStwA%3D%3D)

 Lastly, colour and surface detail is added — each leaf has slight variation in brightness, hue, saturation, vein density and angle, and so forth.
-All of this is computed in the fragment shader – for example, the veins and center line on each leaf is based on the texture coordinates, using `fwidth()` to compute a smooth anti-aliased 2-3 pixel line.
+All of this is computed in the fragment shader – for example, the veins and center line on each leaf is based on the texture coordinates, using `fwidth()` to compute a smooth anti-aliased ~2 pixel line.

 ![scene](https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/render3.png?token=ABUdg3vNKcDe-cMcC1yDBBJyD-SXHhNFks5auSS9wA%3D%3D)

-I used [dat.gui](https://github.com/dataarts/dat.gui) for visual sliders during development, and shared iterations with [surge.sh](https://surge.sh/).
+I used [dat.gui](https://github.com/dataarts/dat.gui) for visual sliders during development, and shared iterations with the rest of the team using [surge.sh](https://surge.sh/).
 This allowed us to experiment with lots of different ideas and directions.
-It wasn't until later in development that we introduced animations to and from a thin black "wireframe" state.
+This iterative style of development allowed us to come up with some interesting features: it wasn't until later in the project that we introduced the idea of animating plants in from a black "hand-drawn" state.

 ![scene](https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/render5.png?token=ABUdg089FM-ddO1MMJG8spaYUHO1ay7aks5auSTBwA%3D%3D)